-Mar 2018 Planned Mitigation Risk - Action Status/Control Strategy Risk 02.02 People and Business Change will pilot career pathway planning in Autumn 2017 to role model to other service areas.
+Jun 2018 Planned Mitigation Risk - Action Status/Control Strategy 🗹 Risk 02.02 People and Business Change will pilot career pathway planning in Autumn 2017 to role model to other service areas.
 A restructure has taken place in HR and the creation of entry level posts into the profession have been created and filled with one internal appointment to facilitate internal progression.
-We are encouraging entry and intermediate level HR qualifications to all levels in the service. ▼ Risk 02.04 Pilot taking place in Education Services for the roll out of greater NVQ/ILM opportunities for those in the workplace wanting to enhance current skill level.
+We are encouraging entry and intermediate level HR qualifications to all levels in the service. 🗹 Risk 02.04 Pilot taking place in Education Services for the roll out of greater NVQ/ILM opportunities for those in the workplace wanting to enhance current skill level.
 Intention to offer to wider workforce in 2017 linked to workforce planning for each service area.
-This pilot has completed and several employees within the Education service achieved their qualifications.
-We will review the success and benefit brought to the Council in the coming months with a view to making future recommendations at the end of December 2017. ✓ Risk 02.05 Mandatory training will be identified for each post and linked to job descriptions to set out the expectation of ability, skill and experience at the point of recruitment and to form a development path throughout induction, probation and longer term.
-This piece of work has not yet started but has been identified as a priority for 2018/19.
-Risk 02.06 Additional Investment in Project Management and business change resources.
+This pilot has been completed and several employees within the Education service achieved their qualifications.
+We will review the success and benefit brought to the Council in the coming months. 🗹 Risk 02.05 Mandatory training will be identified for each post and linked to job descriptions to set out the expectation of ability, skill and experience at the point of recruitment and to form a development path throughout induction, probation and longer term.
+This piece of work has not yet started but has been identified as a priority for 2018/19. 🗹 Risk 02.06 Additional Investment in Project Management and business change resources.
 BIP resources will be reviewed in line with the revised change program which will underpin the new corporate plan.
 BIP and HR have agreed a programme to work towards upskilling managers in these skills.
-A combination of e-learning, f2f training and learning exchanges have been discussed with a programme intended to start in April 2018.
-Risk 02.07 Coaching, shadowing and mentoring opportunities delivered as part of the change programme.
+A combination of e-learning, f2f training and learning exchanges have been discussed with a programme starting in April 2018. 🗹 Risk 02.07 Coaching, shadowing and mentoring opportunities delivered as part of the change programme.
 The first cohort of ILM Level 5 in Coaching concluded in Summer 2017.
-We have reviewed the progress and are working towards further programmes of both coaching and mentoring programmes for 2018/19. ✓ Risk 02.08 Specific business support and training provided for business change, project and program management, continuous change and specific tools including business case development and project management.
-Project management and business case support building on the support and training provision already in place further development of support has been undertaken to widen the range of support offered to the organisation.
-Risk 02.14 People service plan to heavily focus on workforce planning and OD for next 12 months.
-Service planning has temporarily been postponed until the Corporate Plan is published.
+We have reviewed the progress and are working towards further programmes of both coaching and mentoring programmes for 2018/19. 🗹 Risk 02.08 Specific business support and training provided for business change, project and program management, continuous change and specific tools including business case development and project management.
+Project management and business case support building on the support and training provision already in place further development of support has been undertaken to widen the range of support offered to the organisation. 🗹 Risk 02.14 People service plan to heavily focus on workforce planning and OD for next 12 months.
 It is anticipated that the new People and Culture Strategy 2017-2022 will form the business unit actions for HR and OD in the coming 12 months.
 Two of the key priorities are OD and Workforce Planning.